altogic/altogic/examples/react-e-commerce-app/README.md

 # Ecommerce Store With Altogic & React

 ## Previews

 You can see the preview of the app here: [https://recommerce-chi.vercel.app/](https://recommerce-chi.vercel.app/)

 ![Home Screen](./public/home.jpeg)

+## Getting Started
+You can run this example rename `.env.example` to `.env` and enter your Client API Key and Environment URL in the `.env` file.

 ## Introduction